 Decorated with clear contours of dark and light (often yellow) stripes.
 There are no villi on the cover

 It also has contours on the body with alternating dark and bright colors.
-There is a covering of the body with hairs, the lower section has the densest cover.
+The body is covered with hairs, the lower section has the thickest cover.

-It has more saturated tones than bees.
-On the body there are stripes with a dark color and a light shade.
-The tip of the abdomen of some species is colored white.
-There is a bright hairline, giving the impression of hairiness.
+It has richer tones than bees.
+There are stripes with a dark color and a light shade on the body.
+The tip of the abdomen of some species is colored White color.
+The hairline is bright and gives the impression of being shaggy.

-The division of the body into two segments in the breast area begins an oblong abdominal part.
-The abdomen is expressed in more even forms.
+The division of the body into two segments in the chest area begins with the oblong abdominal part.
+The abdomen is expressed in more even shapes.
 More rounded body shape

 Villi: